 But there is nothing “master” about it.

 Only that it is the bathroom that is assigned to the master bedroom.

 So really, master by association bathroom.

-This is the thing; we still had the same paint from the previous owners (we will call them Claude and Mona for the sake of the blog) who lived here 7.5 years ago.
+For years I have wanted to shake it up but this is the thing; we still had the same paint from the previous owners (we will call them Claude and Mona for the sake of the blog) who lived here 7.5 years ago.